 Community Supported Agriculture (CSA) is a concept in which consumers purchase shares of the harvest before planting season.
 The consumer pays a fee in the spring, and in return receives a whole season's worth of vegetables.
 Participating in a CSA operation has real advantages.
-The advantages include: Freshness and quality - most items are hand picked the very same morning you pick up your share, or just the day before; Environmentally responsible - supporting sustainable management of your neighboring farms; Supports the local economy - you are supporting your neighboring farms, not huge multinational conglomerates; Saves money - for each of the past 19 years that this CSA operation has existed the sharers have received great value for their dollars spent.
+The advantages include: Freshness and quality - most items are hand-picked just the day before you pick up your share; Environmentally responsible - supporting sustainable management of your neighboring farms; Supports the local economy - you are supporting your neighboring farms, not huge multinational conglomerates; Saves money - for each of the past 21 years that this CSA operation has existed the sharers have received great value for their dollars spent.

-The CSA season will open on June 15 and close on October 12.
+The CSA season will open on July 4 and close on October 31.
+In other words: every Saturday in July, August(except for August 22), September, or October (17 Saturdays in all) are pickup days.
+Choose any 12 of those 17 weeks to pick up.
 Each sharer will have the use of a plastic bin which you can fill with whatever you want from the available vegetable crops (you receive a bin to use at your first pickup).
 All in-season crops will be available on a first come - first serve basis although most crops will be available in abundance.

 What is in a share?